apache/incubator-datalab/USER_GUIDE.md

 To edit the project hit "Edit project" and choose option which you want to add, remove or change.
 For applying changes click on "Update" button.

 To stop Edge node hit "Stop edge node".
 After that confirm "OK" in confirmation popup.
-All related instances change its status from 'Running' to "Stopping" and soon become "Stopped".
+All related instances change its status from 'Running' to "Stopping" (except for Data Engine Service, its status is "Terminated") and soon become "Stopped" ("Terminated" for Data Engine Service).
 You are able to start Edge node again after a while and proceed with your work.
 Do not forget to start notebook again if you want to continue with your analytics.
 Because start Edge node does not start related instances.

 To terminate Edge node hit "Terminate edge node".
 After that confirm "OK" in confirmation popup.
 All related instances change its status to "Terminating" and soon become "Terminated".